Kolathur, Chennai

-Kolathur is a neighborhood located in the northwestern region of Chennai, India.
+Kolathur is a neighborhood located in the northwestern region of Chennai, in Tamil Nadu, India.

 Demographics

 As per Census of India 2011, the total population of Kolathur, Chennai was 1,10,474.
 Out of this, the male population contributed 55,689 whereas the female population was 54,785.
 Out of this, 15,214 (males: 7,695 and females: 7,519) were Scheduled Castes and 552 (males: 289 and females: 263) were Scheduled Tribes.
 The population of children below 6 years of age was 11,760 (males: 6,091 and females: 5,669).
 Literates of Kolathur constitute 92,248, out of which males were 47,663 and females were 44,585.

 Education

 Schools

-Some of the important schools in Kolathur are Everwin Vidhyashram, Don Bosco Higher Secondary School, Government Higher Secondary School and Everwin Matriculation Higher Secondary School.
-And Durgadevi Choudary Vivekananda Vidyalaya is another famous school.
+Some of the important schools in Kolathur are Everwin Vidhyashram, Don Bosco Higher Secondary School, Government Higher Secondary School and Everwin Matriculation Higher Secondary School., Smt.
+Durgadevi Choudary Vivekananda Vidyalaya and Godson Public school (surapet main road) is another famous school.